 - our related companies, other carriers and organisations which provide services to us (such as ground handling and other travel related services, call centre operation, market research and marketing services, and services associated with complaints or security incident investigation);

 - your employer if you are travelling for work purposes on a ticket purchased by your employer.
 The information disclosed to your employer may include your travel details and any information associated with your travel (such as incident reports); and

-- others to comply with our legal obligations, including to various law enforcement agencies, regulatory authorities and governments for security, customs and immigration purposes.
+- others to comply with our legal obligations, including to various law enforcement agencies, regulatory authorities and governments for security, customs, public health and immigration purposes.

 These parties may be located overseas including in the Philippines, Singapore and any country which you travel to or through with us or our partner airlines.

 4.1 When is a Booking made?

 A Booking for a flight is made when recorded as accepted and confirmed by Jetstar or an Authorised Agent.
 If you ask, we or our Authorised Agent will give you written confirmation of your Booking.
 We do not accept any responsibility for any loss you may incur as a result of making arrangements for travel on Jetstar through anyone other than Jetstar or its Authorised Agent.

 Even if you have a Booking for a flight, if Jetstar has not received your payment you will not be carried.